 John D. Luthy

-John represents individuals and families who have been harmed because of the negligent, careless, or intentional acts of other individuals or companies.
-He also handles cases for clients who have contract, business, or property disputes, and he is a respected appellate attorney who prosecutes and defends appeals of all types of cases.
+John represents individuals and families who have been harmed because of the negligent, careless, or intentional acts of others.
+He also handles contract, business, and property disputes.
+John is also a respected appellate attorney who prosecutes and defends appeals of all types of cases.
 John is motivated by a desire to see the law rightly and efficiently applied to obtain just results for his clients.

-John’s experience includes working as a law clerk for three different judges on Utah’s highest courts.
+John began his legal career by clerking for Judge Gregory K. Orme of the Utah Court of Appeals, Justice Richard C. Howe of the Utah Supreme Court, and Judge Russell W. Bench of the Utah Court of Appeals.
 He then spent three years practicing law with the Salt Lake City firm Suitter Axland.
 For the next eight years, John was a full-time faculty member at the University of South Carolina School of Law.
 During that same time, he worked as a contract attorney for law firms in Utah, South Carolina, and Washington, D.C.
 He joined Peck Hadfield Baxter & Moore in the summer of 2014.

-John enjoys spending time in the outdoors with his wife, Valerie, and their two children.
-He is an avid fan of Aggie athletics, and he co-founded and performs professionally with the a cappella group Voice Male.
-John also speaks conversational Japanese.
+John enjoys spending time with his wife, Valerie, and their two children.
+He also co-founded and performs professionally with the a cappella group Voice Male.
+John speaks conversational Japanese.

 Holdeman v.
 Devine, 474 F.3d 770 (10th Cir.
 2007)